Influenza (Flu)

 In Louisiana, seasonal flu typically occurs from October to May, with peak months usually being December through March.
 However, the flu can still be caught and transmitted all year long.

 Everyone should take everyday preventive measures to avoid contracting and spreading the flu.
-Good hygiene practices, like frequent handwashing and covering coughs and sneezes, help slow the spread of germs that cause respiratory illnesses
+Good hygiene practices, like frequent handwashing and covering coughs and sneezes, help slow the spread of germs that cause respiratory illnesses.

 Is the flu vaccine safe?

 While it’s still possible to get the flu even if you are vaccinated, your risk of hospitalization and serious complications decreases with vaccine protection.
-By being vaccinated, you can also help slow the spread of the virus and offer more protection to people around you, especially the elderly and immune compromised.
+By being vaccinated, you can also help slow the spread of the virus and offer more protection to people around you, especially the elderly and immunocompromised.

 The flu vaccine cannot give you the flu.
 Most people do not experience any side effects from the vaccine, but some people may have mild effects, including: